 IHRP fellowship funding consists of a stipend to cover fellowship-related expenses.
-The IHRP fellowship stipend amount is based upon the number of applications.
-Last year's students were granted between \$12,000 and \$13,000

-(for opportunities that were a minimum of three months in length).
-The IHRP will prioritise proposed fellowship opportunities that are unpaid.
-However, the IHRP will consider applications for paid fellowships where the amount offered by the host organisation is less than the CAD equivalent of the IHRP's stipend amount offered.
-For successful applications, we will provide a supplementary amount on top of the organisation's offer to match the total funding amount that would have been provided.
+The IHRP fellowship stipend amount is based upon the number of applications and available funding.
+Last year's students were granted \$13,000 (for opportunities that were a minimum of three months in length).
+The IHRP will give preference to proposed fellowship opportunities that are unpaid.
+However, the IHRP will consider applications for paid fellowships where the amount offered by the host organization is less than the CAD equivalent of the IHRP's stipend amount offered.
+In that case, for successful applications, we will provide a supplementary amount on top of the organization's offer to match the total funding amount that would have been provided by the IHRP.